lyteword/kjv/luke/chapter-5.md

 <sup>3</sup> And he entered into one of the ships, which was Simon’s, and prayed him that he would thrust out a little from the land.
 And he sat down, and taught the people out of the ship.

-<sup>4</sup> Now when he had left speaking, he said unto Simon, Launch out into the deep , and let down your nets for a draught .
+<sup>4</sup> Now when he had left speaking, he said unto Simon, Launch out into the deep, and let down your nets for a draught.

 <sup>5</sup> And Simon answering said unto him, Master, we have toiled all the night, and have taken nothing: nevertheless at thy word I will let down the net.